NordicESMhub/OsloCTM3/README.md

 Quick start
 +++++++++++

+Log in to abel and create a directory:

+> mkdir OsloCTM3

+You are going to clone the Oslo CTM3 into that directory.
+Change into the directory:

+> cd OsloCTM3

+---
-1. If you are NOT planning to change code, aka development, "fork" from master on git-hub and clone your fork from git-hub:
+1. If you are NOT planning to change code, aka development, "fork" from master on git-hub (online in your browser).
+Clone your fork:

 > git clone git@github.com:<github_username>/OsloCTM3.git

+Configure the remote repository for your fork.
+List the current configured remote repository:

+> git remote -v

+It will be most likely empty.
+Specify a new remote upstream repository that will be synced with the fork:

+> git remote add upstream https://github.com/NordicESMhub/OsloCTM3.git

+Check configuration again:

+> git remote -v

+---
-2. Otherwise create your own development branch from master (on git-hub) and give it a descriptive (not too long) name.
-Clone that branch.
+2. Otherwise create your own development branch from master (on git-hub) and give it a descriptive (not too long) name, e.g. use your git-hub username and an abbreviation for your project.
+Clone that branch:

+> git clone github.com:NordicESMhub/<username_project>.git

-This can also be done in a terminal.
-Log-in to HPC machine Clone master from git-hub:
+Branching can also be done in terminal.
+Log-in to HPC machine (abel).
+Clone master from git-hub:

 > git clone github.com:NordicESMhub/OsloCTM3.git

 Make your local branch and give it a descriptive name, e.g. username and project abbreviation:

-> git branch <branch_name>
+> git branch <username_project>

 Push your branch to remote (git-hub):

-> git push -u origin <branch_name>
+> git push -u origin <username_project>

 +++
 Before compiling
 +++

-If you are running on abel, you should do
+You have to set up your environment.
+You should always unload all automatically loaded modules first:

 > module purge

-to unload all automatically load modules and do
+This will load all necessary dependencies:

 > module load netcdf.intel/4.3.3.1

-This will load all necessary dependencies.

-Export the path of the working copy of YOUR Oslo CTM3:
+Export the path of your Oslo CTM3 working directory <username_project>:

-> export CTM3_DIR=$HOME/OsloCTM3
+> export CTM3_ROOT=${HOME}/OsloCTM3/<username_project>

 and do the same with your work directory:

-> export WORK=/work/users/<YOUR_USER_NAME>
+> export WORK=/work/users/<username>

 Export your notur project number: